Bonnie and Clyde

 Having killed one policeman and mortally wounding another, Bonnie, Clyde, Buck, and W.D.
 Jones made it to the garage, got into their car, and sped away.
 They picked up Blanche around the corner (she had still been running).

 Although the police did not capture Bonnie and Clyde that day, they found a treasure trove of information left in the apartment.
 Most notably, they found rolls of undeveloped film, which, once developed, revealed the now-famous images of Bonnie and Clyde in various poses, holding guns.
 Also in the apartment was Bonnie's first poem, "The Story of Suicide Sal."
 The pictures, the poem, and their getaway, all made Bonnie and Clyde more famous.
+Car Fire

 Bonnie and Clyde continued driving, frequently changing cars, and trying to stay ahead of the law who were getting closer and closer to capturing them.
 Suddenly, in June 1933 near Wellington, Texas, they had an accident.
 As they were driving through Texas toward Oklahoma, Clyde realized too late that the bridge he was speeding toward had been closed for repairs.
 He swerved and the car went down an embankment.
 Clyde and W.D.
 Jones made it safely out of the car, but Bonnie remained trapped when the car caught on fire.